The rigs are supplied ready to have sails fitted.

 All three rigs use 11 mm diameter x 0.6 mm wall black, high-tensile aluminium mast sections and your choice of either 11 mm diameter x 0.6 mm wall black, or rectangular Sailsetc black boom sections.
 The rectangular booms sit a little higher, but enable infinite rather than stepped sail adjustments.

-#1 and #2 masts have forward pre-bend rolled evenly from the head to 900 below for #1 and from the head to 600 below for #2.
-12 mm pre-bend for #1 and 8 mm for #2.
+The #1 rig mast has 12 mm forward pre-bend rolled evenly from the head to 900 below and the #2 rig mast has 8 mm forward pre-bend rolled evenly from the head to 600 below.
 The #3 rig mast is without spreaders or forward pre-bend.
 With all three rigs, I tighten the back-stay to initially give very little mast aft bend, progressing to more at top-of-rig wind strength. #1 and #2 rigs use the forward shroud positions at the deck.
 The steeply raked #3 rig uses the aft shroud positions at all times.

-The #1 jackstay variant mainsail is cut to suit a straight mast and will accept very little aft bend adjustment.
+The #1 jackstay-variant mainsail is cut to suit a straight mast and will accept only very little aft bend adjustment.

 Shroud heights, jib-boom pivots, mast pre-bend and mast rake are combined to give a rig that will automatically adjust to wind gusts, freeing and flattening both jib and mainsail in harmony.
 This allows the correctly trimmed yacht to sail close-hauled to windward, in balance, needing only minimal helm correction.